dashpay/docs/masternodes/understanding.rst

-Simply put, a masternode is a server with a full copy of the Dash blockchain, which guarantees a certain minimum level of performance and functionality to perform certain tasks related to block validation, as well as PrivateSend and InstantSend, as the anonymity and instant transaction features in Dash are called.
+Simply put, a masternode is a server with a full copy of the Dash blockchain, which guarantees a certain minimum level of performance and functionality to perform certain tasks related to block validation, as well as PrivateSend and InstantSend, as the privacy and instant transaction features in Dash are called.
 The masternodes are paid for this service, using a concept known as Proof of Service.
 This is in addition to the Proof of Work done by miners to secure the blockchain.